gjeanmart/Papers/README.md

 # Papers

-A set of usefull markdown documents ...
+A set of useful markdown documents ...

 ## Decentralization